Dragonmystic707/exalted-reincarnated/docs/System.md

 one Scene.

-This limitation should be clearly expressed to the Players so that they may take this factor into account–either by changing their approach, or finding new sources of Influence for the scene.
+This limitation should be clearly expressed to the Players so that they may take this factor into account--either by changing their approach, or finding new sources of Influence for the scene.

 ### Hidden Key Issues